TamaraElyyan/My-Portfolio/README.md

 2. Navigate into the project directory: cd portidilio

-3.Install dependencies:
+3. Install dependencies:
 npm install

-4.Running the Project
+4. Running the Project
 To start the project on your local machine: npm start